valiantlynx/datacommunication/README.md

 ## Overview

 Welcome to the Data Communication Class repository!
-This repository contains resources and materials for the [Your University/Institution] Data Communication course.
-Whether you're a student or an instructor, you'll find valuable information and tools to enhance your understanding and teaching of data communication concepts.
+This repository contains resources and materials for the UIA Data Communication course.

 ## Table of Contents